Although we might have a vague idea what vegans eat when we hear the word ‘vegan’, but vegan diet is more than that.

 As I said, vegan diet is more than that.

-Vegans on the other hand completely do away with anything that has to do with animal food and even animal products such as products like wool, lanolin, silk, leather, fur and suede.
+Vegans avoid anything that has to do with animal food and even animal products such as wool, lanolin, silk, leather, fur and suede.

 You could say that vegans are also advocates of animal rights.